Output-feedback Synthesis Orbit Geometry: Quotient Manifolds and LQG Direct Policy Optimization: Numerical Experiments and Results

-The first system is Doyle's famous counterexample.
-The second system is a plant whose LQG controller is non-minimal.
-These examples can be found in \cite{tang2021analysis}.
-The third system admits saddle points with vanishing Hessian.
-The fourth system has dimensions $(n,m,p)=(4,3,3)$ and entries either set to zero or sampled from the standard Gaussian distribution with probability $0.8$.
+We ran our numerical experiments against four representative systems.\footnote{Our code is available at github.com/rainlabuw/riemannian-PO-for-LQG.} The first system is Doyle's counterexample \cite{doyle1978guaranteed}.
+The second system is a plant whose LQG controller is non-minimal, and the third system admits saddle points with vanishing Hessians; these systems are found in \cite{tang2021analysis}.
+The fourth system has dimensions $(n,m,p)=(4,3,3)$ and entries either set to zero or sampled from the standard Gaussian distribution with probability $0.8$ to promote sparsity.

 As we observe, in all four cases, Algorithm \ref{alg:RGD} significantly outperforms GD.
 In fact, for the vanishing Hessian system, GD gets stuck in the non-strict saddle point.
-Furthermore, note that the first and second metrics used for RGD result in algorithms with comparable performances, with one performing better over the other for some examples.
-Lastly, we point out the eventual linear rate of convergence of the corresponding RGDs for all these examples.
+The intuition behind this behavior is that the Hessians for saddle points in our setup have $n^2$ \textit{less} zero eigenvalues than in the Euclidean case, granting RGD more leeway in avoiding the corresponding directions.